 To avoid hassles as much as possible

 1 - I have a strange obsession with deer.
-This explains why I have one tattooed on my forearm, and two small impalas on my wrist (although these are technically antelope, not deer).
+This explains why I have one tattooed on my forearm, and two small impalas on my wrist.
 I also have several artworks of deer by various artists all around my house and on my work desk.
 I just think they're neat.

 2 - My name is the phonetic spelling of the Swedish pronunciation of the name Kerstin, which is their version of Christina.
 My dad is Swedish/British and clearly he decided he wanted to give me one of those “unique” names.

 3 – I started out my journalism career in music writing before somehow finding my way into health journalism.
 I’ve now just completed my Master’s in Public Health.

 1 - My lovely husband

 5 - The colour pink!